WilliamWoha/csjournal/docs/source/Semester1/PF/Topic07.rst

 | So from the example of int(2.99999) you can probably guess what's happening here, but if not, I'll still explain.
 | Floating point numbers are inaccurate because the formula they use for storing numbers, don't store the *exact* numbers, but rather very very close approximations.
 3 is not stored as exactly 3, but instead as something like 3.00000000000054.
 So in the code above, what's happening is, the result is being calculated as 2.9999999, but it's not at 3.
 |
 | The approximation it takes is the closer one.
-So between, 2.8 and 3.1, for storing the number 3, it will remember use 3.1.
+So between, 2.8 and 3.1, for storing the number 3, it will use 3.1.
 Between 2.99 and 3.02, it will use 2.99.
 That's why this is happening.
 | But that's just how computers are and you can't really do anything about it, though there's something you can do to make things more accurate which is the use of ``Double``.
 It's the same thing as ``Float``, literally, except it just uses more Memory Locations.
 This causes the range to increase to (±3.4 x 10\ :sup:`308`\) to (±3.4 x 10\ :sup:`-308`\).
 It can hold values more accurately than ``Float``, but still can suffer from this problem.
 |
 | It's not something to worry about at the beginner level.
-The only reason I bring this up is because, some people tend to think that ``Int`` has no reason to exist if ``Float`` can already hold those values and also hold decimals.
+The only reason I bring this up is because, some people tend to think that ``Int`` has no reason to exist if ``Float`` can already hold numbers with decimal points, and also have a much much higher range.
 This is NOT true.
+Different Data Types are used for different purposes.
 |

 Boolean